rust-lang/rust/src/doc/guide-tasks.md

 # }
 ```

-# Handling task failure
+# Handling task panics

 Rust has a built-in mechanism for raising exceptions.
-The `fail!()` macro
+The `panic!()` macro
-(which can also be written with an error string as an argument: `fail!(
+(which can also be written with an error string as an argument: `panic!(
-~reason)`) and the `assert!` construct (which effectively calls `fail!()` if a
+~reason)`) and the `assert!` construct (which effectively calls `panic!()` if a
 boolean expression is false) are both ways to raise exceptions.
 When a task
 raises an exception, the task unwinds its stack—running destructors and
 freeing memory along the way—and then exits.
 Unlike exceptions in C++,
-exceptions in Rust are unrecoverable within a single task: once a task fails,
+exceptions in Rust are unrecoverable within a single task: once a task panics,
 there is no way to "catch" the exception.

-While it isn't possible for a task to recover from failure, tasks may notify
+While it isn't possible for a task to recover from panicking, tasks may notify
-each other of failure.
-The simplest way of handling task failure is with the
+each other if they panic.
+The simplest way of handling a panic is with the
 `try` function, which is similar to `spawn`, but immediately blocks and waits
 for the child task to finish. `try` returns a value of type
 `Result<T, Box<Any + Send>>`. `Result` is an `enum` type with two variants: